meditation

 It can be daunting to start and maintain a steady meditation practice, so here are some tips that have helped me:

 • Prepare a space.
 Set up a place in your home/room where you will always meditate.
 Have the cushions or whatever you need all set up there so you don’t have to do anything but put yourself there.
-By consistently meditating in the same place every day you start to create an energetic imprint that makes meditation easier and easier.
+By consistently meditating in the same place every day, you start to create an energetic imprint that makes meditation easier and easier.
 Sounds funny, but it’s true!

 • Choose a style that works for you.
 There are many different ways to meditate, and I encourage you to try different styles.
 Here are a few ideas: 1. focus on the breath; 2. silently repeat a mantra or seed sound (for instance, “OM”, or “Love is all around me”); 3. center your attention on your heart; 4. use guided meditation audio recordings (you can search the web and find lots); 5. chant aloud one of the many names of God (Yahweh, Allah, etc).
 Once you have found a meditation style that works for you, stick with it.

 • Don’t sweat the details.
-If it works for you to meditate lying down, do it that way (but try not to fall asleep).
+If it works for you to meditate lying down, do so (but try not to fall asleep).
 If it works to be in a certain yoga pose, do it that way.
 Find a comfortable position that works for you and stick with it.
 Many meditation guides insist that you need to sit upright.
 But if it means you will be uncomfortable, and therefore not want to meditate, it doesn’t make sense for you.
 I have a back problem, and I find meditating in a semi-reclining yoga pose works the best for me.

 Meditating is one of the keys to a steady self-care practice.
 Consistently setting aside time to quiet your mind has far-reaching benefits.
 Give it a try!